 - Each train station has a designated closing time, plan your day as taxi fares can easily go up to thousands of yen even for short distances.
 Flag down rate is at 410 yen (200 pesos)

 - Research before commuting.
-Not all signages, labels r announcements have English translations.
+Not all signages, labels, or announcements have English translations.

 - There is NO EXAGGERATION on how complex their train system is to tourists.
 I can’t emphasize this enough.
-Research and take note of signs per train (sides of the train) and station (entrances and on platforms) before boarding as it will be necessary not to get lost.
+Research and take note of signs per train (ie. sides of the train) and station (ie. entrances and on platforms) before boarding as it will be necessary not to get lost.
 READ SIGNS.
 Due to their extensive transportation system, there may be a lot of train transfers involved.
 There will be instances that a need to transfer to another train will be necessary when heading to one destination, or skip riding a train that simply passes through the same train track but it’s headed to a different location.
 We have wasted hours because of riding the wrong trains or not getting off when needed and this is not something truly emphasized with the blogs we’ve read.
+On the other hand, once you are able to learn how to efficiently use their train systems, it will be a breeze.

 - Google maps will be your friend.
 We survived by relying on Google Maps for GPS, train directions, and fare estimates.
 But double check with other sources such as osakastation.com as Google can skip listing down a couple of stations on your list for reasons we have yet to know.